alejandralopezgalan/HR-Analytics-PowerBI/README.md

 **10. `JobSatisfaction`** <br />
-Shows the highest level of satisfaction employees have with their job roles
+Shows the highest level of satisfaction employees have with their job roles.
 ```sql
 JobSatisfaction =
   MAX(FactPerformanceRating[JobSatisfaction])